 Suboption 2: Include the following if customer or their retail consumer will use the ESD stored energy on other non-customer systems:

 «Customer Name» and its consumer will provide the capabilities of «facility name» to users off «Customer Name»’s system.
-All energy used to charge «facility name» will be scheduled to «Customer Name» and E-Tagged to «facility name».
+Consistent with section 20.5 of the body of this Agreement, all energy used to charge «facility name» for users off «Customer Name»’s system will be scheduled to «Customer Name» from a third-party power provider and E-Tagged to «facility name».

 End Suboption 2

 Drafter’s Note: In the table below, under “Storage Type”, fill in one of the following: Battery, Flow Battery, Gravity (Pumped Hydro, Rail, Other (named)), Compressed gas (gas type), Momentum (Flywheel), Thermal Energy, or Other (name).
 If the customer does not have a removal date, state ‘None’.
+This table will be blank at contract signing.

 6.3.1.3 Facility Profile